kupiakos/CS340/README.md

 "Interactive Server API" link will take you to the server's Swagger page, which allows you to interactively call the server's web API methods, and documents the inputs and outputs of the server's methods.
-The other links on the server's documentation page are not relevant to the version of the project you are doing.
+The other links on the server's documentation page are not relevant to the version of the project you are doing..

 ###Usage
 Run the demo client using "ant client".